KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :parameter name: (:ref:`string <string>`) Name of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    Part:NAME.
+    Returns a list of all the parts that have this as their ``Part:NAME``.
 The matching is done case-insensitively.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSNAMEDPATTERN(namePattern)

     :parameter namePattern: (:ref:`string <string>`) Pattern of the name of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    Part:NAME.
+    Returns a list of all the parts that have this Regex pattern in their ``Part:NAME``.
 The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTITLED(title)

     :parameter title: (:ref:`string <string>`) Title of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    Part:TITLE.
+    Returns a list of all the parts that have this as their ``Part:TITLE``.
 The matching is done case-insensitively.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTITLEDPATTERN(titlePattern)

     :parameter titlePattern: (:ref:`string <string>`) Patern of the title of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    Part:TITLE.
+    Returns a list of all the parts that have this Regex pattern in their ``Part:TITLE``.
 The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTAGGED(tag)

     :parameter tag: (:ref:`string <string>`) Tag of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    Part:TAG value.
+    Returns a list of all the parts that have this name as their ``Part:TAG`` value.
 The matching is done case-insensitively.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTAGGEDPATTERN(tagPattern)

     :parameter tagPattern: (:ref:`string <string>`) Pattern of the tag of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    Part:TAG value.
+    Returns a list of all the parts that match this Regex pattern in their ``part:TAG`` value.
 The matching is done identically as in :meth:`String:MATCHESPATTERN`\ .
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSDUBBED(name)

     :parameter name: (:ref:`string <string>`) name, title or tag of the parts
     :return: :struct:`List` of :struct:`Part` objects

-    name regardless of whether that name is the Part:Name, the Part:Tag, or the Part:Title.
+    Return a list of all the parts that match this name regardless of whether that name is the Part:Name, the Part:Tag, or the Part:Title.
 It is effectively the distinct union of :PARTSNAMED(val), :PARTSTITLED(val), :PARTSTAGGED(val).
 The matching is done case-insensitively.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSDUBBEDPATTERN(namePattern)